-Certain entities, including entities affiliated with one or more existing stockholders, have agreed to purchase 1,500,000 shares of our common stock in this offering at the initial public offering price.
+Certain entities, including entities affiliated with one or more existing stockholders, have indicated an interest in purchasing up to approximately \$30.0 million of shares of our common stock in this offering at the initial public offering price.
 Such purchase will reduce the available public float for our shares if such entities hold these shares long term.